kumc-bmi/REDCap-ResidentEvaluations/README.md

 Take look examples at config_env_token.ini .
 Never stored token in config file, instead use environment variable. download_redcap_data.py is pretty flexible, you can pass all payload request parameters from https://redcap.kumc.edu/redcap_v8.5.24/API/playground.php?pid=XYZ.

 Example: I have created a report in redcap project, and I want download that report as csv.
 Go to the above link of the project.
 You will find redcap will help you create following parameters.
-Keep in mind token_8693 is not real token, it is stored in env vairable.
+Keep in mind token_8693 is not real token, it is stored in env variable.
 ```
 token: token_8693
 content: report